wojciech-kulik/xcodebuild.nvim/README.md

 ## 🐛 Application Logs

-If you installed [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui), you can easily track your app logs.
-The plugin automatically sends logs to the `console` window provided by [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).
+If you installed [nvim-dap] and [nvim-dap-ui], you can easily track your app logs.
+The plugin automatically sends logs to the `console` window provided by [nvim-dap-ui].

 To see **SIMULATOR** logs you don't need to run the debugger.
 You can just show the `console` and run the app (remember that the app must be launched using xcodebuild.nvim).

 ```
 :lua require("dapui").toggle()